myobie/nathanherald.com/content/writing/getting-started-with-wasm.md

 }
 ```

 Refresh and the console should output the answers.
 You will also notice that the wasm is being loaded and instantiated over and over each time.
-We can cached the results of `load`:
+We can cache the results of `load`:

 ```js
 const cachedInstance = load()